carlosesh/carlosesh.github.io/index.md

 I'm Carlos Sanchez and I'm very pleased that you landed on this page!

-On the following couple of lines you'll find my personal achievements, past experience and personal projects (you can consider this a resume for the sake of simplicity.
+On the following couple of lines you'll find my personal achievements, past experience and personal projects.
+You can consider this a resume for the sake of simplicity.

 ## About me

-I'm a Software engineer in test with 6+ years of experience in developing test harness and applications from scratch.
+I'm a Software Engineer in Test with 6+ years of experience in developing test harness and applications from scratch.

 My professional achievements include:
 * Decreased the time spent running regression by 80% by adding automated test cases with just a click in the CI Job on Jekins with no human input needed; results upfront in a couple of minutes.